-The coming of the new year brings a great deal of motivation for new regimens and routines.
-Whether it’s a new goal to run a half marathon or to join a cross-fit gym, it’s important to understand proper nutrition surrounding these things to help improve performance and recovery.
-Below we dive into these topics to fuel your best exercise yet.
-Scroll on for all the insight.
+As the weather warms up, motivation for new regimens and routines is often sparked by sunnier days.
+Whether it's a new goal to run a half marathon or try a new gym, it's important to understand proper nutrition surrounding these things to help improve performance and recovery.
+Below, we dive into these topics to fuel your best exercise yet.

 If you're a get out-of-bed-and-go type of person, depending on the workout, you may not need additional fuel before exercise.
 In fact, if you're setting out for a 30-minute workout or less, your body should have sufficient energy stored in the muscles to help fuel it.